ivan-zapreev/SCOTS2SR/README.md

 ![Loading the BDD controller](./doc/img/loading_ctrl.png)

 Loading the controller can take a rather long time, and is fully controlled by `SCOTSv2.0`/`CUDD`.
-Once the controller is loaded one is to choose its state space dimentionality.
+Once the controller is loaded one is to choose its state space dimensionality.
 The latter must be known to the user of the tool, and or the one who generated the controller, and can not be guessed by the tool itself, as it can not be derived from the controller's file.

 ![Selecting the state-space dimensionality](./doc/img/select_ss_dim.png)

-Once the state-space dimensionality is chosen, things such *Samaple size percentage* (for Monte-Carlo fitness) are computed and the symbolic regression itself can be started.
+Once the state-space dimensionality is chosen, things such *Sample size percentage* (for Monte-Carlo fitness) are computed and the symbolic regression itself can be started.

 ![Computed sample size percentage](./doc/img/sample_size_per.png)